What can your date of birth say about you?

 Share this Wisdom with your friends!

-Fortune cookies.
+Fortune Cookies.
 Do they really bring luck and predict the future?

+Have you probably seen scenes of Chinese restaurants serving fortune cookies in the movies?
 They break them, eat the cookies themselves, and pull out a scrap of paper with a short prediction.

-on rice paper and hidden in the Moon Pie to secretly pass the details of their defense strategies against Mongol invaders.
+This unusual dessert dates to the 12th century when Chinese soldiers relied on short messages written on rice paper and hidden in the Moon Pie to secretly pass the details of their defense strategies against Mongol invaders.

 Legend has it, the Mongols had no idea about lotus nut butter.
 So the Chinese successfully replaced the Moon Pie filling with a message containing details of their military operation plans.